Azure/iot-edge-v1/bindings/java/devdoc/requirements_docs/java_module_host_requirements.md

 level design](../java_binding_hld.md) document for more design details.
 This module will be built as a dynamic library and loaded by the Java class using `System.loadLibrary(...)` in order to publish messages to the broker.
-The path to the .dll or .so must be included in `library_path` of the configuration for the java module host, or be part of the default library path.
+The path to the .dll or .so must be included in `library.path` of the configuration for the java module host, or be part of the default library path.

 ## References